GPR183: Dendritic cells

 EBI2 expression on CD4+ dendritic cells is a key initiator of immune response.
 Antigen-activated dendritic cells are driven to lymph node bridging channels via the oxysterol-EBI2 pathway.
 In the spleen, bridging channels connect the marginal zone, where dendritic cells pick up plasma-soluble antigen, to the T cell zone, where they present antigen to T helper cells.
 This results in T cell proliferation and differentiation.
 Localization to bridging channels is also associated with dendritic cell reception of lymphotoxin beta signaling, which augments their blood pathogen uptake, resulting in an increase in T cell responses.

 Ligand

 Oxysterols bind to and activate EBI2.
 The highest affinity oxysterol ligand is 7α,25-dihydroxycholesterol (7α,25-OHC), formed by enzymatic oxidation of cholesterol by the hydroxylases CH25H and CYP7B1.
 7α,25-OHC is concentrated in bridging channels and the outer perimeter of B cell follicles.
 Conversely it is not present in follicle centers, germ centers, nor in the T zone.
 The enzymes responsible for ligand biosynthesis, CH25H and CYP7B1, are unsurprisingly abundant in lymphoid stromal cells.
 On the other hand, the enzyme that deactivates the ligand, HSD3B7, is highly concentrated in areas where the ligand concentration should be lowest—the T zone.
 Though it is not a cytokine, the EBI2 ligand acts much like a chemokine in that its gradient drives cellular migration.

+Virus infection

+GPR183 plays a crucial role in driving inflammation in the lungs during severe viral respiratory infections such as influenza A virus (IAV) and SARS-CoV-2.
+Studies using preclinical murine models of infection revealed that the activation of GPR183 by oxidized cholesterols leads to the recruitment of monocytes/macrophages and the production of inflammatory cytokines in the lungs.